-There are 2 analog outputs on the STC-2000A.
-One analog output per STC-2000A can be used as a recorder output.
+There are 2 analog outputs on the STC-2002.
+One analog output per STC-2002 can be used as a recorder output (with 1 or more sensor cards).
 You may program one of seven variables to appear on this output.
 These are absolute rate, rate deviation, power, thickness, remote computer or off.